+Silas Adjei

-Silas Adjei Pentecost University, Ghana E-mail: sadjei@pentvars.edu.gh
+Pentecost University, Ghana E-mail: sadjei@pentvars.edu.gh

 This study explores the use of open-source software (OSS) by library users at Pentecost University (PU) and Central University (CU) with a focus on understanding library users ease of use, and barriers encountered.
 This study adopted the Technology Acceptance Model (TAM) as its framework.
 A descriptive survey design was employed and targeting registered undergraduate library users at both institutions.
 The findings revealed that CU and PU users found open-source software easy to use and interact with, contributing to a positive user experience.
-User-friendliness emerged as a critical factor influencing the extent of open-source software, including unreliable internet connectivity at PU and inadequate resources in support and training at CU.
+User-friendliness emerged as a critical factor influencing the extent of open-source software adoption.
+The study identified obstacles that impede the effective use of open-source software, including unreliable internet connectivity at PU and inadequate resources in support and training at CU.
 Hence, the library administration should adopt strategies and regulations to address the difficulties faced when utilizing Open Source Software, such as providing guidance, assistance, and instructional resources.